 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-You will experience immediate dilution of \$20.40 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the assumed initial public offering price of \$22.00, which is the midpoint of the range on the cover of this prospectus.
-In addition, purchasers of common stock in this offering will have contributed 48.1% of the aggregate price paid by all purchasers of our common stock (including 4,181,818 shares for the Anthem Private Placement) but will own only approximately 6.8% of our common stock outstanding after this offering.
+You will experience immediate dilution of \$21.37 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the assumed initial public offering price of \$23.00.
+In addition, purchasers of common stock in this offering will have contributed 48.6% of the aggregate price paid by all purchasers of our common stock (including 4,000,000 shares for the Anthem Private Placement) but will own only approximately 6.6% of our common stock outstanding after this offering.
 See "Dilution" for more detail.